RECENT UPDATES:

 Name

-A description name to help you identify with the API Application these credentials will be used for.
+A descriptive name to help you identify with the API Application these credentials will be used for.

 Currency/Country